Employment Rights Act 1996: Part IX, Dismissal notice and reasons

 Employees have a right to reasonable notice before having their contracts terminated under s.86.
 At present this means everyone should get a minimum of 1 week's notice before being dismissed if they have worked for the employer for more than a month.
 After 2 years, the minimum is 2 weeks' notice.
 After 3 years, 3 weeks' notice, and so on, up to a maximum of twelve weeks' notice.
 Many employees will have higher notice periods in their contracts, or under the protection of collective agreements established by the workplace union.
-It is important to note that these minimum periods are reciprocal - there is a "mutuality of obligation" - and so employees are also required to give such reasonable notice.
 However nothing prevents employers giving pay in lieu of notice if it is expressly provided for in the employee's contract of employment, staff handbook, or other relevant documents.
 Both parties can also agree within that period to waive their rights.

 Both this right and the right to written particulars of one's contract of employment were introduced through the Contracts of Employment Act 1963.